citp/privacy-policy-historical/f/fn/fna/fnal.gov.md

 Fermilab policy and rules for computing, including appropriate use, may be found at <http://security.fnal.gov/policies/cpolicy.html>

-We collect no information about you when you visit this site except whatever you choose to send, for example through web-based forms or email, and some portion of whatever your web browser automatically sends to web sites you visit.
+We collect no information about you when you visit this site except whatever you choose to send, for example through web-based forms or email, and some portion of whatever your web browser automatically sends to websites you visit.

 **The information we do automatically collect and store includes the following:**

   * the Internet Protocol (IP) address from which you access the Internet (e.g., 192.255.238.66), whether your own or provided as a proxy by your Internet Service Provider (ISP),
   * the date and time you access our site,
   * the pages you visit (recorded by the text and other files that compose that page),
-  * the URL of the web page (if any) from which you linked directly to our site,
+  * the URL of the webpage (if any) from which you linked directly to our site,
   * the total number of packets and bytes you exchange with our site, categorized by protocol header information.